gazebosim/gz-gui/tutorials/01_install.md

 ## Binary Install

-On Ubuntu Bionic, it's possible to install Ignition GUI as follows:
+On Ubuntu, it's possible to install Ignition GUI as follows:

 Add OSRF packages: